amethyst/rustrogueliketutorial/book/src/chapter_27.md

 ---

 Sometimes, you need a break from rectangular rooms.
-You might want a nice, organic looking cavern; a winding forest trail, or a spooky quarry. *One Knight in the Dungeon* uses cellular automota for this purpose, inspired by [this excellent article](http://www.roguebasin.com/index.php?title=Cellular_Automata_Method_for_Generating_Random_Cave-Like_Levels).
+You might want a nice, organic looking cavern; a winding forest trail, or a spooky quarry. *One Knight in the Dungeon* uses cellular automata for this purpose, inspired by [this excellent article](http://www.roguebasin.com/index.php?title=Cellular_Automata_Method_for_Generating_Random_Cave-Like_Levels).
 This chapter will help you create natural looking maps.

 ## Scaffolding